Preparing and Submitting

 - The ESR for the module contains original content primarily describing the included activity, with only secondary mention of the larger curriculum.

-Recognizing that the ESR’s Methods section may contain some instructions common to other modules in the series, all other sections in the ESR should have original content specific to the module; simple paraphrasing is insufficient to distinguish the ESR of one module from another.
+Recognizing that the ESR’s Methods section may contain a subset of instructions common to other modules in the series, all other sections in the ESR should have original content specific to the module; simple paraphrasing is insufficient to distinguish the ESR of one module from another.
 If the Abstract, Educational Objectives, Introduction, Results, and Discussion could apply equally to another module, then all modules in the curriculum should be combined as a single submission.
 Acceptance of one module does not affect the likelihood that a subsequent module will be accepted.

 Peer Review Principles